Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Introduction

-\item We propose two CDC approaches for the general HetDC system, namely \emph{One-Shot Coded Transmission (OSCT)} and \emph{Few-Shot Coded Transmission (FSCT)}.
-By grouping nodes into clusters with different sizes and carefully categorizing IVs, OSCT delicately designs the size of the encoded messages by solving an optimization problem that maximizes the multicast opportunities, and sends each message block in a one-shot manner where each message block can be decoded independently by the intended nodes.
-To further exploit the gain of multicasting, FSCT splits IVs into smaller pieces and sends each message block in a few-shot manner where each node needs to jointly decode multiple received message blocks to obtain its desired IVs.
-Numerical results show that both OSCT and FSCT achieve lower communication loads than those of the state-of-the-art schemes, and FSCT can potentially improve OSCT at the cost of higher coding complexity.
+\item We propose two CDC approaches for the general HetDC system, namely \emph{One-shot Coded Transmission (OSCT)} and \emph{Few-shot Coded Transmission (FSCT)}.
+By grouping nodes into clusters with different sizes and categorizing IVs, OSCT delicately designs the size of the encoded messages and partition IVs in a \emph{non-uniform} manner by solving an optimization problem that maximizes the multicast opportunities, and sends each message block in a one-shot manner where each message block can be decoded independently by the intended nodes.
+To further exploit the gain of multicasting, FSCT splits IVs into smaller pieces and carefully designs the number of linear combinations to be sent by each node based on our newly proposed \emph{deficit condition} and \emph{feasible condition}, and then sends each message block in a few-shot manner where each node needs to jointly decode multiple received message blocks to obtain its desired IVs.

-\item We establish optimality results on the fundamental computation-communication tradeoff for some types of general HetDC systems, and derive the sufficient conditions for the optimality of OSCT and FSCT, respectively.
+\item With the lower bound proposed in \cite{Howto}, we establish optimality results on the fundamental computation-communication tradeoff for several types of HetDC systems, and derive the sufficient conditions for the optimality of OSCT and FSCT, respectively.
 In particular, we associate the optimality of OSCT with an optimization problem and prove that OSCT is optimal if the optimal value of the objective function is zero.
-For the FSCT scheme, we first introduce the concept of \emph{deficit ratio} for each computing node, which is the ratio between the number of IVs that the node desires and the number of IVs that the node locally knows.
-Then we present two conditions: deficit condition and feasible condition, and prove that if these two conditions are satisfied for all nodes in each cluster, the system is well-balanced and FSCT is optimal.
+For the FSCT scheme, we associate its optimality with the concept of \emph{deficit ratio} for each computing node, which is the ratio between the number of IVs that the node desires and the number of IVs that the node locally knows.
+Then we prove that if the deficit condition and feasible condition are satisfied for all nodes in each cluster, the system is well-balanced and FSCT is optimal.
 This not only recovers the existing optimality results known for homogeneous systems \cite{CDC} and 3-node systems \cite{ThreeWorker}, but also includes some cases where our schemes are optimal while other existing methods are not.

 \end{itemize}